 Assessment for learning opportunities are clearly identified in planning, both Medium Term Planning and Weekly Planning.
 Marking is against the learning objective and should identify successes and areas for development.
 Effective questioning at a range of levels is used to inform formative assessments.
-Marking should allow beneficial responses to the marking completed by the teacher and dialogues within books with the teacher and children will enable the children to make further progress.
+Marking should provide clear succinct feedback to pupils on how well they have done, whether they have met the learning objective for the lesson and how to improve.
+This information should be used by the teacher to inform future planning.

-In EYFS observations of pupil's learning are levelled and put into individual learning journals in order to track pupil's progress and inform next steps.
+In EYFS observations of pupil's learning are used in order to track pupil's progress and inform next steps.